Kafr Yasif: Ottoman period

 In the Ottoman era, the main crops were olives and cotton.
 Ottoman tax records from 1596 showed that Kafr Yasif, part of the Safed Sanjak, had a population of 58 Muslim households, seven Muslim bachelors and 19 Jewish households.
 The villagers paid a fixed tax-rate of 25% on various agricultural products, including wheat, barley, fruit trees, cotton, goats and beehives, winter pastures, jizya (poll tax), in addition to "occasional revenues"; a total of 12,877 akçe.
 All of the revenue went to a waqf.
 In 1618 the Druze governor of Safed Fakhr al-Din Ma'n destroyed the home of the Shia Muslim notable Ahmad Quraytim in Kafr Yasif because Quraytim had joined forces with Fakhr al-Din's rival, the governor of Lajjun Sanjak, Ahmad Turabay.

+Kafr Yasif and its surrounding villages in the Sahil Akka (plain of Acre) district were controlled by a local sheikh, Najm, in the first decade or so of the 18th century.
+Its cotton crop was sold to the Dutch merchant Paul Maashoek.
 In the 1740s, ten Jewish households under the spiritual leadership of Rabbi Soloman Abadi settled in Kafr Yasif and were joined by Jews, who left Safad in the early 1760s as a result of the 1759 earthquakes.
-According to Jewish travelers, the Jews in Kafr Yasif lived well under Zahir al-Umar, the Arab strongman of the Galilee (1730–1775), who allowed Jews to settle there.
+According to Jewish travelers, the Jews in Kafr Yasif lived well under Daher al-Umar, the Arab strongman of the Galilee (1730–1775), who allowed Jews to settle there.
 According to a map by Pierre Jacotin from Napoleon's invasion of 1799 the place was known as Koufour Youcef.

 In 1838, Kafr Yasif had a Greek Orthodox Christian majority with Muslim and Druze minorities.
 In 1880 the village had a population of about 600, of which 500 were Greek Orthodox Christians and 100 were Muslims.
 A church stood in the village, dated by Guèrin to c.
 1740 and its iconostasis contained a number of icons provided by Russia.
 A stone-cut well, stone reservoirs and troughs, and a stone tower decorated by a carved cross, remaining from a larger fortification, were also to be seen.
 According to the Palestine Exploration Fund's Survey of Western Palestine, Kafr Yasif was a stone-built village surrounded by olive groves and arable land, and provided with water from cisterns.
 The population consisted of 300 Christians, who worshiped at the Greek Orthodox chapel, and 50 Druzes.
 A population list from about 1887 showed that Kafr Yasif had about 910 inhabitants; three quarters Greek Catholic Christians, one quarter Muslim.